anicolson/DeepXi/README.md

 How to use Deep Xi
 -----

 Use [`run.sh`](https://github.com/anicolson/DeepXi/blob/master/run.sh) to configure and run Deep Xi.
+Look at [`config.sh`](https://github.com/anicolson/DeepXi/blob/master/config.sh) to set the paths to the dataset, models, and outputs.

 **Inference:**
 To perform inference and save the outputs, use the following: